 Don’t leave your knife in the sun – it doesn’t tan!

-Don’t E-V-E-R put in the dishwasher – baby doesn’t like being put in the dishwasher!
+Don’t E-V-E-R put your knife in the dishwasher – baby does not like being put in the dishwasher!

 Don’t leave soaking or in standing water – it ain’t Michael Phelps.